OriolNuez/High-Accuracy-Neural-Emulation-of-Boltzmann-Code-Predictions/README.md

 This project is licensed under the terms outlined in the [`LICENSE`](LICENSE) file.

 ## Contact
-For questions or further discussions regarding this project, please contact [your email address or another preferred method of communication].
+For questions or further discussions regarding this project, please contact oriolnuez@outlook.es